 Innovative, affordable, easily and widely applicable products will be developed for and together with older adults with poor appetite by combining several domestic plant proteins and dietary fibres.

 Mechanistic insights will be gained by examining the impact of selected products, physical activity and probiotic interventions on digestibility, amino acid bioavailability and whole-body protein metabolism.

-In a multi-country randomized controlled intervention trial, the impact of two new food products as part of a personalised optimized diet, a physical activity program, and their combination will be determined regarding appetite, dietary intake, nutritional status, anabolic response, metabolic parameters and physiological function.
+In a multi-country randomized controlled intervention trial, the impact of two new food products as part of a personalised optimized diet, a physical activity programme, and their combination will be determined regarding appetite, dietary intake, nutritional status, anabolic response, metabolic parameters and physiological function.

 A wide range of dissemination activities will raise awareness, share knowledge, and improve dialogue between consumers, scientists, healthcare professionals, food industry and health policy.

 APPETITE will improve our understanding about plant-based protein and fibre products and their metabolic and clinical effects.
-It will create new knowledge how these products in a whole-diet approach together with physical activity and regular social contacts may contribute to overcome undernutrition.
+It will create new knowledge how these products in a whole-diet approach together with physical activity and regular social contacts, may contribute to overcome undernutrition.
 Results will be incorporated in recommendations and guidelines, strengthen European agri-food industry, and inform policy to finally contribute to a better quality of life of older Europeans.

 |Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement (INRAE)

 |Fraunhofer Institute for Process Engineering and Packaging (IVV)